 Consider which questions you want to ask the students.
-You can find examples under Variations, tips & tricks.
+You can find examples in the Variations, tips & tricks section below.

 After your starting signal, they move to the place they had decided on.